shilu143/Alexa/README.md

-# Alexa Virtual Assitant in Python
+# Alexa Virtual Assistant in Python

 This is a virtual assistant built in python which can do certain operations using the voice command given to it.